EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/developer_guide.md

 ## Contents:

 - [Installation and setup guide] (To be written, combining docs from elsewhere in a central location), which just ensures your machine is correctly setup for the project.
-- [A description of the project's structure](./data_structures.md), which explains how everything is staged and flows from raw data to Veda outputs.
+- [A description of the project's structure](./developer_guide/data_structures.md), which explains how everything is staged and flows from raw data to Veda outputs.
-- [Working with input configuration files](./configuration_file_guide.md), listing key components of the input structures and how to use these to shape the outputs
+- [Working with input configuration files](./developer_guide/configuration_file_guide.md), listing key components of the input structures and how to use these to shape the outputs

 Read about the assumptions and methodology

+## Poetry environment switching

+It's important to stick to the poetry env that's been designated for each module.
+The fastest way to approach this is to navigate to the package directory that you want to work in in the terminal, then:

+1) `deactivate` disables whatever poetry env you previously had working
+2) `poetry env activate` prints to console the command for activating that package's env.
+Just paste that into the terminal.